bxxf/sfmc-helper/README.md

 ## Roadmap
-- Add support for the SOAP API.
+- Add support for the SOAP API (✅ basic implementation).
+- Add support for more operators between conditions (OR, etc.)
 - Add additional functions to interact with other objects in the Marketing Cloud API
 - Implement more granular error handling and logging capabilities.